mjbots/moteus/docs/reference.md

 ## `servo.max_power_W` ##

 The controller will limit the output power to this value.
+The value is defined relative to a PWM rate of 40kHz and is scaled linearly with respect to the PWM rate.

+## `servo.pwm_rate_hz` ##

+The PWM rate to use, defaulting to 40000.
+Allowable values are between 15000 and 60000.
+Lower values increase efficiency, but limit peak power and reduce the maximum speed and control bandwidth.

 ## `servo.derate_temperature` ##